gersak/vura/README.md

 * Immutability
 * **Zero dependency**, only **clojure.core**
-* Simple and familiar algebra in number domain
+* Simple and familiar algebra in number domain (+,-,/,*,round-number,qout,mod)
+* Powerfull core clojure concepts of sequences and operation on sequences (range, map, for, doseq, iterate) fit very nicely into this concept
+* Multiple calendars (julian, gregorian, hebrew, islamic)
+* Timezone handling through pure clojure data, converted directly from IANA TZ database and stored in vura.timezones.db namespace
 * Both Clojure and Clojurescript library with same 99% of code